-Every year, countless factors shape the talent acquisition space, and 2021 will be no different in that respect.
+Every year, countless factors shape the talent acquisition environment, and 2021 will be no different in that respect.
 As a result of the pandemic, more people are working remotely than ever before, and employers are doing more recruiting outside of their local area.
-And for many companies, they plan for some aspect of these changes to be permanent going forward, which will evolve the talent acquisition landscape going forward.
-The combination of these two trends suggests competition for top talent will heat up in 2021 and employers will need to focus even more on their recruitment marketing teams and employer growth strategies in order to connect with the right potential candidates.
+And for many business leaders and business executives, they plan for some aspect of these changes to be permanent going forward, which will evolve their company culture, leadership, and talent acquisition practices.
+The combination of these trends suggests competition for top talent will heat up in 2021 and employers will need to focus even more on their recruitment marketing teams and employer growth strategies in order to attract and retain the brightest employees.

 "Working from home will become more predominant moving forward.
 Moving towards understanding skills for all roles in the organizations will be paramount to helping to shape a new internal mobility of the future." — Jen Tracy, VP of Recruiting Solutions, Charter Communications

-"I think that we'll still have some remote employees, meaning that managers will need to manage remote teams or more likely hybrid teams, where some are remote and some are HQ based.
-The challenge for TA will be identifying the skillsets or competencies that are conducive to a new workforce.
+"I think that we'll still have some virtual employees, meaning that managers will need to manage remote teams or more likely hybrid teams, where some are remote and some are HQ based.
+The challenge for TA will be identifying the skillsets or competencies in their future employees that are conducive to a new workforce.
 You only need to have been a lonely voice on a conference call (when all other attendees are in the room) to know how isolating and diminishing it can be when you aren't physically in the room.” — Andy Shearer, Director of Talent Acquisition, KEEN Footwear

 “Remote employees and staff will be a necessity for each and every company.
-Companies will need to focus more on hiring remote staff versus in-person.” — Priyanki Amroliwala, Senior Manager, Talent Acquisition, 42 North Dental
+As a talent strategy, companies will need to focus more on hiring remote staff versus in-person.” — Priyanki Amroliwala, Senior Manager, Talent Acquisition, 42 North Dental